jywu20/Notes/Linguistics/English/CGEL.md

 Reading note of Comprehensive Grammar of English Language
 ======

-This is a reading note of Quirk 1985, with some commentaries with regard to its implication in generali linguistics.
+This is a reading note of CGEL (Quirk 1985), with some commentaries with regard to its implication in generali linguistics.

 # Terms and definitions

 We first do a brief sketch of the description framework of CGEL.
-Many terms have [different meanings](../general-linguistics/methodology/grammar-focus.md#note-on-terminology) in descriptive grammar and in formal generative grammar, and from the terminology used we can also see how authors organize the grammar.
+Many terms have [different meanings](../methodology/grammar-focus.md#note-on-terminology) in descriptive grammar and in formal generative grammar, and from the terminology used we can also see how authors organize the grammar.

 - The **verb phrase** means the predicate complex, not [V O] (see Sec.
 2.3) Though the generative [ Aux1 [ Aux2 ... ] ] analysis can also be seen in, for example, Fig. 3.21